 - If the self-cleaning mode malfunctions, turn the oven off and disconnect the power supply.
 Have it serviced by a qualified technician. - Do not clean the door gasket.
 The door gasket is essential for a good seal.
-Care should be taken not to rub, damage or move the gasket. - Do not use a protective coating to line the oven and do not use commercial oven cleaner unless certified for use in a self-cleaning oven.
+Care should be taken not to rub, damage or move the gasket. - Do not use oven cleaners.
+No commercial oven cleaner or oven liner protective coating of any kind should be used in or around any part of the oven.